meetAdeel-v1/meetAdeel-v1/README.md

 ### Hello, folks 👋

-My name is Adeel and I am a Software Engineer, here are a few things I love to work on:
+My name is Adeel and I am a Sr. Software Engineer, here are a few things I love to work on:

 - Software Product Design
 - Restful Web API's